-1. Immediate feedback 'Live Marking' - at the point of teaching

-Review feedback 'Book Look' - away from the point of teaching (this element will not happen during the pandemic)
+- 1. Immediate feedback 'Live Marking' at the point of teaching - 2.
+Review feedback 'Book Look' away from the point of teaching

 The stages are deliberately numbered in order of priority, noting that feedback closest to the point of teaching and learning is likely to be most effective in driving further improvement and learning, especially for younger pupils.
 As a school, we place considerable emphasis on the provision of immediate feedback.
 Where feedback is based on review of work completed, the focus will often be on providing feedback for the teacher to further adapt teaching.